Computer Science M.S. Software Development

 Highlights From the Year:

 - Dr. Ron Coleman, published two peer-review papers: "Operationally Aesthetic Pathfinding," at the 2007 International Conference on Artificial Intelligence, and "Adaptive Pattern Movement for Mobile Games," at the Fourth International Conference on Information Technology.
 His students, Abhishek Dhabriya and Wesley Jones and Dr. Coleman submitted "Calypso" which won the annual 2007 Scintilla Forum held at SUNY/New Paltz sponsored by the Mid Hudson Technology Council.
+Additionally, Ron led his student programming team to win the Intercollegiate Programming Competition, "Scintilla."

 - Professor Helen Hayes, Assistant Professor of Computer Science, was honored by the YWCA Salute to Women Celebration for her outstanding accomplishments in both her career and community service.